 Even if you don’t have anemia, you could have an iron deficiency that’s sapping your energy.
-It’s entirely possible, especially if you’re a woman of reproductive age, to be iron-deficient without becoming fully anemic.
-When you’re iron-deficient but not anemic, you can still suffer from lower vitality, decreased immune function, poorer mental health, and impaired ability to perform physically and mentally.
+It’s entirely possible, especially if you’re a woman of reproductive age, to have borderline anemia without becoming fully anemic.
+When you’re iron deficient but not anemic, you can still suffer from lower vitality, decreased immune function, poorer mental health, and impaired ability to perform physically and mentally.

 A study indicates that doctors may not be ordering the right test—and patients with chronic fatigue symptoms may therefore not be getting the right treatment—when it comes to iron deficiency.

 The amount of ferritin in your blood (serum ferritin level) is directly related to the amount of iron stored in your body.
 With a ferritin deficiency, even one within the “normal” range, the more likely it is that you do not have enough iron.

 However, most doctors don’t order this test.
 Instead, they may order only what is known as a CBC, which stands for complete blood count, to check a patient’s red blood cell and hemoglobin levels.
 If the CBC, which is a simpler, less expensive test, comes back normal, the doctor may send the patient away without ordering a ferritin test and with no explanation for the patient’s fatigue.